-All natural experience entails at least a slight degree of “unsatisfactoriness”.
-This is caused by a false view of one’s existence, which in turn causes desire for things which do not exist, at least in the way we imagine.
+All natural experience entails at least a slight degree of “unsatisfactoriness”, caused by a false view of one’s existence, which in turn causes desire for things which do not exist, at least in the way we imagine.
 We constantly struggle unnecessarily with ourselves and our environment until we uproot the cause of this false desire: the insistence on the belief in an unchanging immutable and potentially eternal “self” or “soul”.

-This is achieved through a life of meditation and morality, culminating in the experience of “enlightenment” or spiritual awakening.
+We come to this realization through a life of meditation and morality, culminating in the experience of “enlightenment” or spiritual awakening.
 With this experience, one sees things as they are: not fixed and static, but in a constant joyous flux in which all things are interdependent.

 Who We Are